tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 This query can be directly encoded in a URL to GET the countries and populate a dropdown component.
 You can see that in the [playground][playground], mentioned in the beginning.

-ALl possible thanks to web standards 🤘
+All possible thanks to web standards 🤘

 ## Implementation notes